 Drinks included: Drinks are not included.
 A soda is about US$2 and a beer US$3.

-Birdwatching: Ruaha's unique position at the centre of Tanzania, north of Selous but south of most of Tanzania' other parks, gives it an interested cross section of birds - and makes it a fascinating park for the bird-watcher.See more ideas for Birdwatching in Tanzania
+Birdwatching: Ruaha's position at the centre of Tanzania, north of Selous but south of most of Tanzania' other parks, gives it an interesting cross section of birds - and makes it a fascinating park for birdwatching in Tanzania.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: You'll find all of the usual big game species in Ruaha, including elephant, large herds of buffalo, giraffe, wildebeest, zebra, lion, leopard, particularly good cheetah and even wild dog.
 Ruaha also has a few species associated with the parks further north, including Grant's gazelle and lesser kudu; it's an excellent park for wildlife.See more ideas for Wildlife safaris in Tanzania

 Attitude towards children: Children of all ages are welcome at Ruaha River Lodge.

 Property’s age restrictions: There are no age restrictions on children in camp, but only those over 16 may to take part in guided walks.

 Special activities & services: Childminding can be arranged.

 Equipment: Cots and highchairs are available on request.